valadam/wsuk-national-resources/3 - Front-End Development/A/README.md

 In this module, you will be required to create a website following a set of client requirements.

 You can write your solution in HTML, CSS and JS.
-You can use any allowed libraries or frameworks if you prefer.
+You can use any allowed libraries or frameworks (React, Vue, Svelte) if you prefer.

 You have 3 hours for this task.